-8. 個人面談 Conversation Clinic (2%)
+8. 個人 面談 Conversation Clinic (2%)

 You are required to attend Conversation Clinic twice in the semester.
-The clinic session is an individual meeting with the instructor to check and discuss the problems in their pronunciation, conversation strategies, or any other aspects of Japanese.
-The instructor will notify you of the schedule of each session.
+The clinic session is an individual meeting with the instructor to check and discuss the student's progress of the individual study, pronunciation, conversation strategies, or any other aspects of Japanese.
+The clinic sessions will be held in each of the following periods: